ys2542/Event-Search-and-Ticket-Recommendation/README.md

 In this project, I recommend events based on categories that the user has favorited.
 By knowing the category of the item the user favorited, I recommend some events belong to this category nearby this user.

 Concrete steps are as follow:
-* Fetch all the events (ids) this user has visited.
+* Fetch all ids of these events this user has visited.
 * Given all these events, fetch the categories of these events.
 * Given these categories, find what are the events that belong to them.
 * Filter events that this user has visited.